RoberAgro/nurbspy/README.md

 	pip install nurbspy

-`nurbspy` is also available on Linux via the [conda](https://docs.conda.io/en/latest/) installer.
+`nurbspy` is also available on Linux, Windows, and macOS via the [conda](https://docs.conda.io/en/latest/) installer.
 In order to install `nurbspy` via conda you need to add `roberagro` to the list of available channels:

 	conda install --channel roberagro nurbspy